 We’ve all seen flocks of birds wheeling and swooping in unison, as if choreographed.
 How do they do this?
-Zoologists say they aren’t simply following a leader, or their neighbors.
-If they were, the reaction time of each bird would need to be very fast – faster than birds actually do react, according to scientists who have studied the reaction times of individual birds in laboratory settings.
-The classic research on how flocking birds move in unison comes from zoologist Wayne Potts, who published in the journal Nature in 1984.
-His work showed that bird in flocks don’t just follow a leader, or their neighbors.
+Zoologists say they aren’t simply following a leader or their neighbors.
+If they were, the reaction time of each bird would need to be very fast.
+In fact, it would have to be faster than birds can react, according to scientists who’ve studied the reaction times of individual birds in laboratory settings.
+In 1984, zoologist Wayne Potts published what’s now the classic research on how flocking birds move in unison.
+His paper appeared in the journal Nature and showed that birds in flocks don’t just follow a leader or their neighbors.
 Instead, they anticipate sudden changes in the flock’s direction of motion.

-And he said, once a change in direction begins in the flock, it then “spreads through the flock in a wave.”
-The propagation of this manoeuvre wave, as he called it, begins relatively slowly but can reach speeds three times faster than would be possible if birds were simply reacting to their immediate neighbors.
+The propagation of this maneuver wave, as he called it, begins relatively slowly but can reach speeds three times faster than would be possible if birds were simply reacting to their immediate neighbors.
 Potts called this ability among flocking birds the chorus line hypothesis.
-That is, he said, birds are like dancers who see an approaching leg kick when it’s still down the line, and anticipate what to do.
+That is, birds are like dancers who see an approaching leg kick when it’s still down the line, and anticipate what to do.
 He said:

-Bottom line: According to Wayne Potts, a zoologist who published in the journal Nature in 1984, birds in flocks are able to change direction quickly not just because they are following a leader, or their neighbors, but because they see a movement far down the line and anticipate what to do next.
+Bottom line: According to Wayne Potts, a zoologist who published in the journal Nature in 1984, birds in flocks are able to change direction quickly not because they are following a leader or their neighbors.
+They can maneuver quickly because they see a movement far down the line and anticipate what to do next.
 Potts called this the chorus-line hypothesis for bird movement.